acumos/system-integration/z2a/noncore-config/README-noncore-config.md

 ## ACUMOS_GLOBAL_VALUE

-For the scripts in the `noncore-config` directory to run stand-alone (i.e. outside the `z2a` Flow 1 or Flow 2 context), the `ACUMOS_GLOBAL_VALUE` environment variable MUST be set BEFORE executing `make` to install or configure any of the defined targets in the `noncore-config/Makefile`.
+For the scripts in the `noncore-config` directory to run stand-alone (i.e. outside the `z2a` Flow-1 or Flow-2 context), the `ACUMOS_GLOBAL_VALUE` environment variable MUST be set BEFORE executing `make` to install or configure any of the defined targets in the `noncore-config/Makefile`.

 If you have downloaded the Acumos `system-integration` repository from `gerrit.acumos.org` then the following command would set the `ACUMOS_GLOBAL_VALUE` environment variable: